 The Incredible Years®

 IIK bridges the gap between research and practice, allowing communities to provide services with proven effectiveness.
 In order to know that we are successfully bridging that gap, it must be shown that our locally implemented programs achieve results annually that are similar to those produced in the research, which began in 1982.
 Numerous studies since that time have documented its effectiveness in preventing a wide array of early childhood issues.
-To that end, we rigorously evaluate our programs and our role in implementing them.
+To that end, we evaluate our programs and our role in implementing them.
 Statewide highlights from the 2017-2018 IY Statewide Annual Report include statistically significant gains in the following areas: